 Although intermittent fasting (IF) is commonly practiced in the Paleo, low-carb, and keto communities and may provide health benefits to some people, it is not right for everyone.
-This is especially true for the individual who is trying to increase Gaba and lower glutamate or balance other neurotransmitter levels, or dealing with conditions like anxiety, chronic stress, dysautonomia (sympathetic nervous system dominance), Candida overgrowth, SIBO, adrenal fatigue, impaired blood sugar regulation, sugar and carb addiction, or anyone in the process of trying to replenish neurotransmitter levels associated with anxiety, depression, addiction, insomnia, compulsive overeating or other eating disorders, or other mental health or cognitive disorders.
+This is especially true for the individual who is trying to increase Gaba and lower glutamate or balance other neurotransmitter levels, or dealing with conditions like anxiety, chronic stress, dysautonomia (sympathetic nervous system dominance), Candida overgrowth, SIBO, adrenal fatigue, impaired blood sugar regulation, sugar and carb addiction, depression, addiction, insomnia, compulsive overeating or other eating disorders, or other mental health or cognitive disorders.
 Under these conditions IF can be highly counterproductive.

 What is Intermittent Fasting?

 With intermittent fasting, the individual intentionally incorporates periods of time into their eating schedule in which they skip a meal or two.
 At least 16 hours of fasting is needed to achieve any benefits and going beyond 24 hours does not increase the potential for benefits.
 So fasting typically takes place for 16 to 24 hours.
 The most common method used is to simply skip breakfast, extending the overnight absence of food until lunchtime.
 Some people do it several times a week, while others do it weekly or even monthly.

-In a healthy person, the benefits of IF are believed to include a decrease in body fat, better health and longevity, greater insulin sensitivity, lowering of blood lipids and triglycerides, an increase in energy, better brain function, fight cancer, and others.
+In a healthy person, the benefits of IF are believed to include a decrease in body fat, better health and longevity, greater insulin sensitivity, lowering of blood lipids and triglycerides, an increase in energy, better brain function, cancer-fighting characteristics, and others.